How to transfer contacts to Windows PC

 How to start?

 You need an PC with an operating system Windows 98, ME, 2000, XP, 2003, 2008, Vista, Windows 7, Windows 8 or Windows 8.1.
 Let us just remind you, that for now PhoneCopy for Windows only transfers contacts.
 The list of other officially supported devices is here.

-Backup and synchronize contacts from your Windows PC
+Backup and synchronize contacts to your Windows PC

 Download PhoneCopy for Windows to your Windows, which you can download free of charge.
 After downloading and installation PhoneCopy icon will appear on your desktop.